tpauldike/my_tech_articles/techie_son_or_daughter.md

 ## How to Indicate your Interest
-If you really understand what you just read and think it's your God-given opportunity, I invite you to apply by filling [this for](); please beware that your application does not guarantee that you're the one, your attitude will tell how far you'll go, and if you last with me for up to 2 months, then you'll likely last with me for up to 2 years and beyond.
+If you really understand what you just read and think it's your God-given opportunity, I invite you to apply by filling [this form](https://docs.google.com/forms/d/e/1FAIpQLSeXU1YylueKKauaroB9M1us0uWxOlOGv7CWkojh2AhXvpwVlQ/viewform?pli=1); please beware that your application does not guarantee that you're the one, your attitude will tell how far you'll go, and if you last with me for up to 2 months, then you'll likely last with me for up to 2 years and beyond.